mozilla/pkipolicy/rootstore/policy.md

 *   Mozilla reserves the right to accept audits by auditors who do not meet the qualifications given in section 8.2 of the Baseline Requirements, or refuse audits from auditors who do.

+*   Mozilla may restrict permitted algorithms to a subset of those allowed by the Baseline Requirements.

 ## 3. Documentation ##